shanelonergan/shanelonergan.github.io/_posts/2019-10-13-tracking-user-streaks-in-ruby.md

 tags: [programming, terminal, bash] # add tag
 ---
 ---
-### outline

-1. Intro
-   1. anecdote/why tracking user streaks is common/useful
-      1. maybe data about how streaks help bring users back.
-   2. explain project with Avi/struggles we went through
-   3. maybe why soving this problem in ruby is a good idea?
-2. The code
-   1. show the code first in one big block
-3. The breakdown
-   1. datetime in ruby
-   2. walk through a pseaudocode (reverse 1 and 2?)
-   3. add code step by step
-4. Wrap up/summary/conclusion

 From Duolingo to Headspace, many of the most popular apps today track user's "streaks".
 By keeping track of the number of days in a row a user has logged in and completed a task, these apps aim to create a beneficial habit for the user, while simultaneously insuring an active daily user base.
 Evidence seems to indicate that desire to keep a streak going will indeed motivate a person to do a task they might not otherwise.